Sophisss/OpenSearch/Machine Learning/README.md

 }
 ```

-✅ *This pipeline will run on document ingestion and create vector embeddings.*
+✅ *This pipeline will run on document ingestion and create vector embeddings and will store the vectors in the fields with "..._embedding".*

-### 5. Create k-NN Index with Vector Fields
+### 5. Create Index with Vector Fields

 ```json
 PUT product_reviews